Jürgen Bartsch: Death

 The forensic psychiatrists considered various therapy concepts: psychotherapy, castration and even psychosurgery.
-Bartsch initially refused any surgery but finally agreed to voluntary castration on April 28, 1976 in order to avoid lifetime incarceration in a mental hospital.
-This was about ten years after incarceration, two years after his marriage, and after his depressive condition did not improve.
+Bartsch initially refused any surgery but finally agreed to voluntary castration on 28 April 1976, in order to avoid lifetime incarceration in a mental hospital.
+This was about ten years after his incarceration, two years after his marriage, and after his depressive condition did not improve.
 The doctors of Eickelborn State Hospital chose a castration methodology that accidentally resulted in Bartsch's death.
 An official autopsy and investigation determined that Bartsch had been intoxicated with a halothane overdose (factor 10) due to a mistake during surgery.